Schengen Information System: Brexit

-In 2023 the UK gaining access to EU datasets was stated to be at "a very early stage", and was not expected to be completed before the 2027/2028 financial year.
+In 2023 the United Kingdom gaining access to EU datasets was stated to be at "a very early stage", and was not expected to be completed before the 2027/2028 financial year.

+On 5th May 2025, the EU once again ruled out giving the UK access to both SIS II and the EuroDAC fingerprint database, despite direct approaches from, and negotiations led by, the UK Prime Minister Sir Keir Starmer.